nocko/FreeRTOS8.0.1-nrf51-softdevice/README.md

 port.c(ulSetInterruptMaskFromISR):
   Removed cpsid before the branch.
 There was no complimentary cspie in the vClearInterruptMaskFromISR.
-Since these only seem to be called from the TickHandler and in this port this is not run as an ISR, I don't think this should matter.
+These functions seem to set and clear PRIMASK directly, which is a no-no for nrf51 with sd running.
+I've cleared the macros by which these functions are referenced with no ill-effects.
+They are left in the code in case some day it proves a better idea to clear / set ICSR as mentioned above.

 port.c(xPortPendSVHandler):
   I commented out the cspid/cspie bookending the branch to vTaskSwitchContext.
 This would seem like a "bad idea", but the logic in that function has nothing to do with the actual context switch.
 It's more of a hook for stack overflow testing and the trace framework.
-Could be bad news if for task stats and the like.
+Could be bad news for task stats and the like.
 No practical effect on my projects yet.

-I've reduced the default call stack size to the 1596B required for softdevice operation (down from 0xC00).
-Task stacks are allocated from the heap, but if you add more functionality outside tasks (BLE event handlers, notably) then you'll need to increase the stack in startup_nrf51.s (and decrease the configTOTAL_HEAP_SIZE in FreeRTOSConfig.h).
-There's only ~2kB of RAM left after the s120 softdevice has it's way (it uses 10K+1.5K stack); so memory will be very tight.
+I've reduced the default call stack size to the 1596B required for softdevice operation (0x600 down from 0xC00).
+Task stacks are allocated from the heap, but if you add a lot of functionality outside tasks (anything running in Handler mode or using MSP...BLE event handlers, perhaps ) then you'll need to increase the stack in startup_nrf51.s (and decrease the configTOTAL_HEAP_SIZE in FreeRTOSConfig.h).
+There's only ~3kB of RAM left after the s120 softdevice has it's way (it uses 10K+1.5K stack); so memory will be tight.
 Careful application design is needed.

 Patches welcome, this code is PoC quality (at best).